apache/dolphinscheduler/docs/docs/en/guide/start/quick-start.md

 #### Assign Tenant to User

-As we talked about above in Create Tenant, the user can only run the task unless the user is assigned to a tenant.
+As we have shown above in `Create Tenant` section, the`user` can not run tasks until we assign it with a `tenant`.

 We can assign a tenant to a specific user in DolphinScheduler `Security -> User Manage` page.